AuroraLantean/commodity_token/README.md

 ## Test Deployment script

-in terminal one: `$ yarn hnode` in terminal two: `$ yarn deploylocal`
+in terminal one: $`yarn hnode` in terminal two: $`yarn deploylocal`

 #### Deploy Contracts To Sepolia network via Hardhat

-Paste your Ethereum account in a Twitter tweet
+- Paste your Ethereum account in a Twitter tweet.
-Paste that tweet URL to https://faucet-sepolia.rockx.com/ You need 0.2 Ethers to deploy on Sepolia network
+- Paste that tweet URL to https://faucet-sepolia.rockx.com/
+- You need 0.2 Ethers to deploy on Sepolia network

-Deploy contract in terminal: `$ yarn deploysepolia` One deployed contract on Sepolia: 0xBC8D41B7eEE9825b6d8246654f1ac6f55AE823C5
+- Deploy contract in terminal: $`yarn deploysepolia`
+- One deployed contract on Sepolia: 0xBC8D41B7eEE9825b6d8246654f1ac6f55AE823C5

 #### After Deployment